webdetails/cbf2/README.md

 * _Import the solution_: Imports the solution from our project folder into the running containers.
 This would be equivalent to rebuilding the image

+Note that by design CBF2 only exports the folders in public that are already part of the project.
+You'll need to manually create the directory if you add a top level one."

 ## The client tools